-Well, first, there are three honest conversations they need to have.
+Well, first, there are 3 honest conversations they need to have.

-And to get to those, let's summarize where we are...
+And to get to those, let's summarize where we are:

-- Many CEOs are committed to DEI but need clarity on concrete ways to lead the movement that brings DEI to life across their organization. - Organizations believe that the answer to solving their post-pandemic culture gaps is DEI, but they don't realize that in its current form, DEI brings more challenges and misalignment than it does clarity and a path forward. - DEI Leaders inside orgs are exhausted from being stuck on a constant wheel of trying to get people committed, having initiatives launched only to be stalled, and being pushed to accept that their work is more about sharing theories and changing mindsets than driving action.
-So, they often leave their roles without making meaningful progress. - In many companies, there is a lack of accountability across the organization because most people don't have the time or budget to add another initiative to their plate. - DEI committees are created with short-term, finite goals in mind and need more clarity and expertise to drive work forward in the long term. - Everyone (Business and DEI Leaders) says we "need to do the work," but no one knows what the work is and why they should do it.
-What does embedding DEI actually do for the organization?+
+- Many CEOs are committed to DEI (as a theory or ideal) but need more clarity on concrete ways to lead the movement that brings DEI to life in their company. - Organizations believe that the answer to solving their post-pandemic culture gaps is DEI, but they don't realize that in its current form, DEI actually brings more challenges and misalignment than it does clarity and a path forward. - DEI Leaders inside orgs are exhausted from being stuck on a constant wheel of trying to get people committed, having initiatives launched only to be stalled, and being pushed to accept that their work is more about sharing theories and changing mindsets than it is driving action.
+So, they often leave their roles without making meaningful progress. - o In many companies, there is a lack of accountability across the organization because most people don't have the time or budget to add another initiative to their plate. - o DEI committees are created with short-term, finite goals in mind and lack clarity and expertise to drive work forward in the long term. - Everyone (Business and DEI Leaders) says we "need to do the work" but no one knows what the work actually is and why they should do it.
+What does embedding DEI actually do for the organization?